imotyashok/quiz-system-phase2/README.md

     {% endblock content %}
     ```
     This is Jinja2, a templating language for python.
 The first line connects directly with the layout.html file, from which each page   will inherit the layout and styling.
 The _{% block content %}_ stuff attaches directly to the body of the layout.html file.

+4. Browser caching messes up Quiz Download
+    This is kind of an interesting one, and was the source of countless hours of frustration.
+It turns out that you can make and save the quiz once without a problem... but if you try to save it again, it'll just give you the previous file that was generated earlier.
+This is because for some reason, the file is stored in the browser cache, so when the Flask app makes a call to download the file, it retrieves the old file stored in the cache rather than the new file.
+This isn't a problem when you use the browser on incognito mode, since your cache isn't stored.
+I'm not sure if this is just a Google Chrome issue, and I'm not sure how to resolve this problem.